Skip to main content

 The legal and regulatory friction between the ACA, GINA, and the ADA can be viewed through a systems-biology lens.
 Each statute acts as a distinct signaling pathway with a specific objective.
 The ACA pathway signals for population-level health improvement and cost reduction.

-The GINA pathway signals for the absolute protection of predictive to prevent a cascade of discriminatory actions.
+The GINA pathway signals for the absolute protection of predictive genetic data to prevent a cascade of discriminatory actions.
 The ADA pathway signals for the protection of individuals with current disabilities from being singled out or penalized.

 The 2016 EEOC rule attempted to create a state of regulatory homeostasis by allowing these pathways to coexist.
 However, the AARP v.
 EEOC ruling demonstrated that a high-amplitude signal from the ACA pathway (large financial incentives) could dysregulate the GINA and ADA pathways, effectively inhibiting their function.
 The court’s decision was an intervention designed to restore the primacy of the anti-discrimination pathways.